Jamesits/systemd-named-netns/README.md

 [Service]
 PrivateNetwork=yes
 ```
-Do a `systemctl daemon-reload` afterward.
+Do a `systemctl daemon-reload` afterwards.

 ## Configuration